 Our Guidelines on Corporate Governance set forth our policy if a director is elected by a plurality of votes cast but receives a greater number of votes "withheld" from his or her election than votes "for" such election.
 In an uncontested election, any nominee for director who receives more votes "withheld" than votes "for" his or her election must promptly tender his or her resignation to the Board.
 The Board Composition and Governance Committee will consider the resignation offer and make a recommendation to the Board of Directors.
 The Board will act on the tendered resignation within 90 days following certification of the election results.
 The Board Composition and Governance Committee, in making its recommendation, and the Board of Directors, in making its decision, may consider any factors or other information that it considers appropriate and relevant, including any stated reasons why the shareowners withheld votes from the director, the director's tenure, the director's qualifications, the director's past and expected contributions to the Board, and the overall composition of the Board.
 We will promptly disclose the Board's decision regarding whether to accept or reject the director's resignation offer in a Form 8-K furnished to the SEC.
-If the Board rejects the tendered resignation or pursues any additional action, the disclosure will include the rationale behind the decision.
-Any director who tenders his or her resignation may not participate in the Board Composition and Governance Committee deliberations and recommendation or in the Board's decision whether to accept or reject the resignation offer.
+If the Board rejects the tendered resignation and Governance Committee will include the rationale behind the decision.
+Any director who tenders his or her resignation may not participate in the Board's decision offer.

 D&T Appointment.
 An affirmative vote of the holders of a majority of the voting power of our common stock present in person or represented by proxy and entitled to vote on the matter is necessary to approve the D&T appointment.